h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 ## The Ugly

+As I said previously, I am at university 🎓 full time as well as doing all this work with Pocket.
+Surprisingly this isn't the easiest thing to do.

-Some of you may know that I am at university 🎓, studying computer science surprisingly.
-Doing both university full time, exams, coursework, lectures, practicals etc. On top of the full-time work I do at POKT.
-It has been a lot, and it has definitely been ugly 😖.
+Doing both university full time (with all the: exams, coursework, lectures, practicals etc.), on top of the full-time work I do at Pocket, has been a lot.
+It has definitely been ugly 😖.
 But I've achieved time management skills like no one would believe.
 I surprise myself sometimes with how I manage it all.
 It's far from easy but its most definitely the ugliest part of the POKT+UNI combination.

+I think I've come close to burning out a couple times, I'm definitely someone who gives 100% to whatever I do and this level of intensity is tough.
+But I love it.
+The title of this section may be a little misleading in that regard.
+It's tough, it's hard, but there's nothing I'd rather be doing than what I am doing right now.

 ## Summary